domkalan/boolString/README.md

 # boolString
-Library for converting a string into a boolean that works with the browser and Node.js.
+Converts a string like true, on, or enabled into a boolean.

 ## Install
 Using Node.js (via npm)